 - Enter the printer's IP address in a browser window.
-For example, https://12.3.45.678. - Double-click the Printer Dashboard icon on the computer desktop.
+For example, https://12.3.45.678. - Scan the QR code on the printer front panel with a mobile device when the printer IP address is displayed (refer to the printer's User's Guide for more information). - Double-click the Printer Dashboard icon on the computer desktop.